GET STARTED

 Find treatment in your area by searching our Treatment Directory.

-Children with Sensory Processing Disorder often have problems with skills and other abilities needed for school success and childhood accomplishments.
-As a result, they almost always suffer from emotional, social, and educational problems, including the inability to make friends or be a part of a group, poor self-concept, academic failure, and being labeled clumsy, uncooperative, belligerent, disruptive, or "out of control."
-Anxiety, depression, aggression, or other behavior problems can follow.
-Parents may be blamed for their children's behavior by people who are unaware of the child's "hidden handicap," because the children look “normal” or “typical”, but do not behave typically.
+Differences in the sensory integration process can influence development in many ways.
+If the right supports are not provided, children with these differences may have difficulty developing the skills and other abilities needed for school success and childhood accomplishments.
+As a result, they often experience emotional, social, and educational barriers, including social isolation or ostracization, poor self-esteem, academic mismatch, and being mislabeled as difficult or worse.
+Anxiety, depression, aggression, and other serious issues can follow.
+Parents may be blamed for their children's "behavior" by people who are unaware of the child's hidden differences.

-Most children with Sensory Processing Disorder (SPD) are just as intelligent as their peers.
-Many are intellectually gifted.
+Sensory differences do not affect cognition and people with these differences are at least as intelligent as their peers.
 (In a study at the Gifted and Talented Center in Denver 550 children were screened for sensory differences.
-We found that 33% of these children had significant SPD symptoms.)
+We found that 33% of these children had significant sensory differences.)
 Their brains are simply wired differently.
-They need to be taught in ways that are adapted to how they process information, and they need leisure activities that suit their own sensory processing needs.
+These children need to be taught in ways that are personalized according to how they process information, and need leisure activities that suit their specific sensory needs.

 Occupational therapy with a sensory integration approach typically takes place in a sensory-rich environment sometimes called the "OT gym."
 During OT sessions, the therapist guides the child through fun activities that are subtly structured so the child is constantly challenged, but always successful.

-For detailed information about our unique treatment for Sensory Processing Disorder, go to: STAR Institute Treatment Center.
+For detailed information about our unique therapy for sensory differences go to: STAR Institute Treatment Center.